ember-learn/ember-blog/source/2020-12-18-the-ember-times-issue-170.md

 Be kind,

-Ava Wroten, Amy Lam, Anne-Greeth van Herwijnen, Chris Ng, the crowd and the Learning Team
+Ava Wroten, Amy Lam, Anne-Greeth van Herwijnen, Chris Ng, Jared Galanis the crowd and the Learning Team